enchin101/cse15l-lab-reports/Lab3Report.md

 ## Option 3: Find - type

-The find - type command helps us find files of a specific type.
+The find - type command is useful because it helps us find files of a specific type.

 Example 1: